mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-Fortunately, the coroutines library provides a way for a coroutine to return a value.
+Fortunately, the library provides a way for a coroutine to return a value.
 We can use the `async` builder to create a coroutine that returns a value.
-In detail, it returns a value of type `Deferred<T>`, which acts more or less like a java `Future<T>`.
-On a object of type `Deferred<T>`, we can call the `await` method to wait for the completion of the coroutine and to get the value returned by the coroutine.
+In detail, it produces a value of type `Deferred<T>`, which acts more or less like a java `Future<T>`.
+On the object of type `Deferred<T>`, we can call the `await` method to wait for the coroutine's completion and get the returned value.
 The library also defines the `async` builder as a `CoroutineScope` extension method:

 ```kotlin
 public fun <T> CoroutineScope.async(